pingng/tadlib/README.md

 ```
 Operations will run **a lot** faster using OpenCL.

-The OpenCL integration, as with the java code, is kept minimal to allow for (hopefully)
+The OpenCL integration, as the java code, is naive & minimal to allow for (hopefully) better readability.
-more readable code.
 The performance will certainly not reach the level of Tensorflow nor PyTorch,
 but it will be fast enough for more experimentation and less time waiting.

 See the [opencl package](src/main/java/com/codeberry/tadlib/provider/opencl/README.md) for more details.